meteor/blaze-tutorial/tutorial/simple-todos/06-filter-tasks.md

 ## 6.1: ReactiveDict

-First you are going to add a button to show or hide the completed tasks from the list.
+First, you are going to add a button to show or hide the completed tasks from the list.

 To keep the state we're going to use the `ReactiveDict`.
 A ReactiveDict stores an arbitrary set of key-value pairs.
-Use it to manage the internal state in your components, ie. like the currently selected item in a list.
-To know more about how `ReactiveDict` works you can click on this [link](https://docs.meteor.com/api/reactive-dict.html), and there you will find everything you need to know and everything you can do with it.
+Use it to manage the internal state in your components, ie. like the current selected item in a list.
+To know more about how `ReactiveDict` works, you can click on this [link](https://docs.meteor.com/api/reactive-dict.html), and there you will find everything you need to know and everything you can do with it.

 For now, we just need to install the `reactive-dict` package to our app.
 Simply run the command below on your app root directory: